National education reform group's spending shown

 Other expenses documented in the IRS forms include $1.7 million in advertising and promotion, more than $100,000 for public opinion research and $337,000 to develop lists of potential donors and members.

 Rhee has recruited many of her more than 1 million members through online petitions, which call for widely popular policies such as putting an excellent teacher in every classroom.
-People who sign the petitions become members unless they later opt out.
-Last week the liberal website Change.org pulled Rhee’s online petitions under pressure from critics who said her policies were anti-union.
+People who sign the petitions become members unless they opt out.
+Last week the liberal website Change.org, under pressure from union backers who consider Rhee’s group anti-union, said it would wind down its relationship with StudentsFirst once their contract ends in several months.

 While Rhee’s more recent spending is not documented, Reuters has tracked about $3 million in advocacy expenditures since last fall, much of it funneled through StudentsFirst’s network of political action committees.
 Among the line items: $790,000 on advertising and lobbying in Connecticut; $6,700 to wine and dine lawmakers in Missouri; and $120,000 in donations to candidates and political caucuses in Tennessee.

-Note: (This story is corrected in paragraph 2 to “growth” instead of “scores”; paragraph 11 to remove “later” as one can opt out at signing, and to show Change.org did not pull Rhee’s online petitions but has said it will wind down the relationship once their contract ends)